wp-plugins/opentickets-community-edition/readme.txt

 The FAQ's for OpenTickets Community Edition is currently located on [our website's FAQs Page](http://opentickets.com/faq).

 == Changelog ==

+= 1.10.16 =
+* added German translation, thanks to H.T. (@ht-2)
+* added changes to the ticket format to accommodate i18n

 = 1.10.15 =
 * added ability to choose synopsis location on event pages